 The first day of the Summit focuses on the quest for reparations, drawing on the African Union's commitment to collective action, Afro-Caribbean solidarity, and the moral imperative to repair the profound harm caused by centuries of exploitation and erasure.
 It seeks not only acknowledgment and redress, but also reconciliation, psychological healing, cultural revitalization, and the restoration of African agency in shaping our global destiny.

-Join the Diaspora Summit 2025 to connect with global Ghanaian and Pan-African leaders, gain insights from inspiring speakers, explore investment opportunities, and actively contribute to shaping Ghana’s future as the diaspora becomes its 17th region.
+Join the Diaspora Summit 2025 to connect with global Ghanaian and Pan-African leaders, gain insights from inspiring speakers, explore investment opportunities, and actively contribute to shaping Ghana’s future with the diaspora as a strategic partner.

 Hear from global Ghanaian and Pan-African leaders sharing insights on governance, investment, and innovation.